marcusduraes/marcusduraes/README.md

 - 👋 Hi, I’m @marcusduraes
 - 👀 I’m interested in JS and React
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on open sources projects
+- 💞️ I’m looking to collaborate on open-source projects
 - 📫 You can reach me on IG @marcus__duraes